 Widely found in Kerala by the name Panikoorka or Navara, this medicinal herb belongs to the family Lamiaceae.
-As an effective home remedy for common cold in children, it is commonly grown in the households in Kerala.
+As an effective home remedy for the common cold in children, it is commonly grown in households in Kerala.

 Panikoorka or Indian Rock-Foil is a perennial plant growing up to a height of 90 cm.

 Its circular or heart-shaped leaves can be 3 to 6 cm long.
-They are thick and contain water, making it juicy.
+They are thick and contain water, making them juicy.
 The purple flowers originate from branch tips, forming an inflorescence.
 The stem and leaves have hairs on the surface.